rmcharchian/100-days-of-code/log.md

 **Today's Progress**: TodayI got sidetracked by CSS and adding an image.
 I know this is stuff people get stuck in the rabbit hole on.
 Once you get started you just want it to work.
 I finally have an image and tomorrow I will adjust the location of the image.

 **Thoughts:**  I can't believe I'm already on Day 16.

+### Day 17: April 19, 2018

+**Today's Progress**: I worked on some buttons and the flow of some of the pages of my personal project.
+There is alot it does, and I need to remember to make it more simple rather than more layered.
+If that makes sense.

+**Thoughts:**  I didn't spend as much time on this as I had hoped to.
+But, it's 50 degrees out.
+I know that shouldn't make a difference, but we just had a blizzard.
+Needed to take dog on an extra long walk today.